M-L-Ml/sourcegit/User_Editable_UI.md

 - **Themes:** Provide several pre-defined or user-editable AXAML theme files that control colors, fonts, and styles.
 Users can switch between themes or tweak them to their liking.
 - **Theme Plugins:** For more advanced users or scenarios, allow themes to be loaded as plugins, enabling even more flexibility and community sharing.
-- **Prism Framework Advantage:** Migrating to the Prism framework is especially beneficial here.
+- **Maybe Prism Framework Advantage:** Migrating to the Prism framework is maybe beneficial here.
 Prism's modularity and region management make it easier to implement theme/plugin systems and support runtime switching or extension of UI elements.
 This also lays the groundwork for broader plugin support in the future, making the application more extensible and adaptable.
+Although, from what I understand, dynamic axaml switching is supported by Avalonia, right out the box.
+So Prism seems isn't so necessary.

 By enabling both simple theme switching and more advanced plugin-based customization, we can cater to a wide range of user needs—from basic personalization to deep UI extension.

 ## Proposal
-- Integrate support for user-editable UI definitions (e.g., AXAML, Avalonia XAML, or JSON-based UI schemas).
+- Integrate support for user-editable UI definitions (AXAML (Avalonia XAML), or their alternative UI schemas).
-- Provide a UI editor or documentation for editing AXAML layouts.
+- Provide a UI hints or documentation for setting up user edited AXAML layouts.
-- Ensure changes are hot-reloadable and sandboxed for safety.
+- Implement hot-reloading for UI changes while enforcing safety constraints to prevent execution of unsafe code.
+- Include clear disclaimers in the UI about limitations of responsibility for user-modified interfaces.

 ## Benefits
 - **User Empowerment:** Users can tailor the UI to their workflows.